-Group financial statements Company financial statements Overall materiality £5.4 million (2019: £6.1 million). £2.4m (2019: £2.4m).
-How we determined it Approximately 5% of a three-year average of profit before tax and exceptional items (2019: 5% of current year profit before tax and exceptional item).
-Approximately 1% of total assets.
-Rationale for benchmark applied Based on the benchmarks used in the annual report, profit before tax and exceptional items is the primary measure used by the shareholders in assessing the performance of the Group.
+£5.4 million (2019: £6.1 million).

+Approximately 5% of a three-year average of profit before tax and exceptional items (2019: 5% of current year profit before tax and exceptional item).

+Based on the benchmarks used in the annual report, profit before tax and exceptional items is the primary measure used by the shareholders in assessing the performance of the Group.
 A three-year average measure has been used given the significant and one-off impact of COVID-19 on the Group's financial performance during the year.
 In the prior year, profit before tax and exceptional items for the year was used as our benchmark.
-We believe that total assets is the primary measure used by the shareholders in assessing the performance of the entity, which acts solely as a holding company, and is a generally accepted auditing benchmark.